bbfrederick/picachooser/docs/usage.rst

 Then when you save your bad component file, you'll see the command necessary to refilter your data printed to the terminal window.
-I haven't investigated far enough to know when the smoothing implied in the name of the exisiting filtered file comes from, so there may be some other steps to get to exactly the output you'd get from fmriprep...
+I haven't investigated far enough to know when the smoothing implied in the name of the existing filtered file comes from, so there may be some other steps to get to exactly the output you'd get from fmriprep...

 melodicomp